The “Opt-In” Provision of the EU MDR (Article 17):

 The Association of Medical Device Reprocessors (AMDR), the trade association representing regulated, commercial medical device reprocessing and remanufacturing companies urges Article 17 be amended to:

-• Remove the illegal regulatory barrier (portion of 17.1) restricting the sale of CE-marked remanufactured devices on the whole of Europe to state: “17.1 Reprocessing and further use of single-use devices may only take place where permitted by national law and only in accordance with this Article;”
+• Remove the illegal regulatory barrier (17.1) restricting the sale of CE-marked remanufactured devices on the whole of Europe to state: “17.1 Reprocessing and further use of single-use devices may only take place where permitted by national law and only in accordance with this Article;”

-• Remove the regulatory barrier (17.9) that allows Member States to impose, without medical or scientific justification, a higher standard for reprocessed devices than for any other medical device.
+• Consistent with 17.1, remove the regulatory barrier (17.9 in its entirety) that allows Member States to impose, without medical or scientific justification, a higher standard for reprocessed devices than for any other medical device.

 Click here to read the full position paper.